dawichi/dawichi.dev/posts/04-map-vs-object.md

 map.clear()
 ```

-In order to achieve the same capability of `map.clear()` in Objects, we will need to iterate through all its properties and delete them one by one.
+To achieve the same capability of `map.clear()` on Objects, we will need to iterate through all of their properties and remove them one by one.

-Both of them will need a `O(1)` to delete a single key and `O(n)` to clear the entire structure depending of the number of pairs.
+Both will need a `O(1)` to delete a single key and `O(n)` to delete the whole structure depending on the number of pairs.

 ### CHECK SIZE